Release revised 3/26/25

-Filing is Intended to Have No Impact on the Employment of the More Than 90 Employees in Ashley
+Filing Will Have No Impact on the Employment of the More Than 90 Employees in Ashley

 March 17, 2025 – Brightmark LLC, a circular innovations company with a mission to Reimagine Waste®, today announced that certain subsidiaries related to its Ashley, Indiana facility have filed voluntary petitions under Chapter 11 of the Bankruptcy Code in the United States Bankruptcy Court for the District of Delaware.

 Brightmark has filed motions to continue operations during the proceedings and to pursue an auction and sale process under Section 363 of the U.S. Bankruptcy Code.
-Brightmark LLC intends to provide continued financing to allow the Ashley facility to have sufficient liquidity to maintain day-to-day operations, and the expectation is that there will be no impact on the employment of the more than 90 employees in Ashley.
+Brightmark LLC will provide continued financing to allow the Ashley facility to have sufficient liquidity to maintain day-to-day operations, and there has not been and will not be an impact on the employment of the more than 90 employees in Ashley.

 “Today’s filing allows us to take control of our future,” said Brightmark Founder and CEO, Bob Powell.
 “This strategic move is designed to ensure the long-term viability of the Ashley facility and enables us to grow our business sustainably.
 We are excited about the future of our plastics business, and our commitment to it and the Ashley community is unwavering.”